Derek O'Brien (politician): Spokesperson for the Trinamool Congress

-In 2015, O'Brien was appointed as the Chief National Spokesperson for the Trinamool Congress and was identified as the rare white-collar, English-speaking politician in the party.
-He came to national media attention during Mamata Banerjee's protest against the CPI(M) government's land acquisition attempt in Singur (2006) and then in the run-up to the 2009 Lok Sabha election, in which Trinamool Congress handed the CPI(M) its first defeat in West Bengal since 1977.
+In 2015, O'Brien was appointed as the Chief National Spokesperson for the Trinamool Congress He came to national media attention during Mamata Banerjee's protest against the CPI(M) government's land acquisition attempt in Singur (2006) and then in the run-up to the 2009 Lok Sabha election, in which Trinamool Congress handed the CPI(M) its first defeat in West Bengal since 1977.
 He pioneered his party's social media outreach.

-O'Brien is frequently seen on news television shows and is a regular commentator on political and policy issues.
-He writes a fortnightly column for NDTV and Indian Express.
-His articles have also appeared in Times of India, Hindustan Times, and other major publications.

-In 2011, following the Trinamool Congress victory in the West Bengal assembly election, O'Brien was sent to the Rajya Sabha.
+In 2011, following the Trinamool Congress victory in the West Bengal assembly election, O'Brien was elected to the Rajya Sabha.

 First term in Rajya Sabha

 He was sworn in as Member of Parliament on 19 August 2011 and is one of 16 MPs elected to the Rajya Sabha from West Bengal.
 In 2012, Trinamool Congress named him as its Chief Whip in the Rajya Sabha.

 In 2012, O'Brien cast a vote in the presidential election to elect the 13th President of India.
 His vote is believed to be the first presidential vote cast by an elected member of the Anglo-Indian community—as members of the community have previously been nominated to the Lok Sabha and other assemblies and are not eligible to vote.

 In 2012, he addressed the United Nations General Assembly as a member of the Indian parliamentary delegation.